annwyl21/symptom_record/README.md

 ```

 ## Challenges Overcome

-- When experimenting with the text-curie-001 AI model, I encountered a potential problem.
-The model returned a superior summary but it did not return what I had asked for and it made an inference about the symptoms which, while accurate, is unacceptable as that inference should be made by a qualified doctor or medical AI tool and never by a symptom sumarizer.
-The text-davinci-003 AI model was superior in that it completed the task in a wholly acceptable manner.
+1. **Adaptive Model Selection**: While experimenting with the **text-curie-001** AI model, a potential issue surfaced.
+The model delivered an excellent summary, but it deviated from the intended request, making an inference about the symptoms.
+Although precise, such inferencing could be inappropriate, as it should be conducted by a certified doctor or a medical AI tool, not by a symptom summarizer.
+The **text-davinci-003** AI model was superior and completed the task as required.

-- Developing the model was enjoyable and took time, I had to change the intention text in order to narrow the response appropriately, something I had not anticipated.
-My original intention text was *This summary is intended to be read by a doctor or a VET in order to make a diagnosis, an onward referral or prescribe treatment from these symptoms.* but that was eventually modified to *This concise summary is intended to be spoken by a person trying to convey their symptoms using easy to understand language without clauses.*.
+2. **Refining Intention Text**: The process of developing the model was engaging and time-consuming.
+An unforeseen adjustment was necessary: refining the intention text to narrow down the response suitably.
+Initially, the intention text was *'This summary is intended to be read by a doctor or a VET in order to make a diagnosis, an onward referral or prescribe treatment from these symptoms.'* This was eventually revised to *'This concise summary is intended to be spoken by a person trying to convey their symptoms using easy to understand language without clauses.'*

-- Getting the model to handle time also required some thought and I added the specific text *with a focus on change over time in symptoms, eg which are worsening or improving and whether the person experiences pain every day* to my prompt in order to get the model to comment on symptoms over time.
+3. **Temporal Context Management**: Ensuring the model correctly interprets time-related context necessitated some strategizing.
+Specific text *'with a focus on change over time in symptoms, eg which are worsening or improving and whether the person experiences pain every day'* was incorporated into the prompt to compel the model to consider and comment on the progression of symptoms over time.

 ___
 ### Key Considerations for App Development